gautham-2803/gautham-2803.github.io/README.md

 ## I'm currently researching...

 <ul>
-    <li> Understanding the challenges faced by blind and low-vision people in collaborative exploration and building a prototype using ML to address them.
+    <li> Understanding the mental and social challenges faced by blind and low-vision people in collaborative exploration and building a prototype using ML to address them.
         <ul>
             <li>Prototype is an Android application that is used for object detection using Yolov5.
 Currently, the app gives voice feedback on the labels.
 The code is <a href ="https://github.com/gautham-2803/Object-Detection">here.</a>
             </li>
         </ul>
     </li>
-    <li>Exploring the challenges of social interactions between blind and low-vision Vision and sighted people, and evaluating emotions to improve them.
+    <li>Exploring the challenges of social interactions between blind and low-vision and sighted people, and evaluating emotions to improve them.
 Read the proposal at <a href ="https://github.com/gautham-2803/gautham-krishna-portfolio/files/13071856/Proposal_Social_interactions.pdf"> Proposal </a>.
   </li>
 </ul>
 <br/>